 All overdrafts are repayable on demand.
 This means we can ask you to repay all or part of your overdraft (and any interest or charges) at any time, even if we have agreed a period for the overdraft with you

 We can reduce your overdraft limit at any time

 We will normally give 30 days notice before making any changes

 If you exceed your agreed overdraft limit there could be some serious consequences:

-From 2 August 2017, we’re reducing the maximum that we’ll charge you for Unplanned Overdraft and Returned Item Fees.
+We’ve reduced the maximum that we’ll charge you for Unplanned Overdraft and Returned Item Fees.